eyaprak/chat-app/README.md

+# Node.JS Chat App

 ## General info
-This project has made with Node.js, Express.js, Socket.io and MongoDB technologies.
-This is a simple chat application that you can chat with others.
+This project has made with `Node.js`, `Express.js`, `Socket.io` and `MongoDB` technologies.
+This is a `chat application` that you can chat with others.
 You can see left, join and online users and you can receive a message from them in real time.
+You can also send a `shake` to „others” with the sound.
+The admin user, who has admin permission, can clean the all chat by click the `clear msg button`.

 ## Setup